Branded QR Code Generator

 Plain QR Code vs Branded QR Code

 Functionally, both encode the same data and scan the same way.
-The difference is in trust, scan rate, and brand reinforcement.
+The difference is in trust, recognition, and brand reinforcement.

 Plain QR Code